extra2000/zabbix-box/README.md

         * Connect to: `DNS`
         * Port: `10050`
 * Under tab `Templates`:
-    * Add `Template OS Linux by Zabbix agent`, can be found in host group `Templates/Operating systems`.
+    * Add `Template OS Linux by Zabbix agent active`, can be found in host group `Templates/Operating systems`.

 ## Allow Guests to view graphs and screens